marcelom/marcelom.github.io/_posts/2010-09-29-enablenetappssh.md

+---
+layout: post
-Title: Enabling SSH on a Netapp filer
+title: Enabling SSH on a Netapp filer
-Tags: Netapp
+tags: Netapp
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: How to enable ssh on the netapp filer
+excerpt: How to enable ssh on the netapp filer
+---

 This article is a draft, and needs major rework...